 “Consumate piper” –fRoots magazine

 CD: An Phib:- “No classic performances here…..the drones are less than steady, the tuning is less than perfect”.
 Alex Monaghan, The Living Tradition

 (ha ha ha…it’s called a didgeridoo Alex! dd)

 CD: An Phib:- “….approaches stuck CD precision….His obsession with the technicalities of tight fingering and regulator effects is a constant lift - in moments pure Clancy or again Ennis on perfectly tuned high quality instruments” –Fintan Vallely, Irish Sunday Tribune

-Besides regular sessions in London, Dicky Deegan has also played in London for:
+Besides regular sessions in London, Dicky Deegan also plays in London for:

-Film producer Guy Richie and Jude law (Dicky is one of the original embers of Guy Richie’s Punchbowl Band-The Punchbowl, Mayfair); Piers Morgan-(The Hansom Cab, Kensington); Anya Hindmarsh, (The Star, Belgravia, re-branded The Bag and Bottle); He plays regularly for Stella McCartney and friends: Cameron Diaz, Gwyneth Paltro, Gwen Stefani, Cheryl Cole, Liv Tyler, Kate Moss and Ringo Star-The Cow, Notting Hill/The Royal Institute, Mayfair.
+Film producer Guy Richie (Sherlock Holmes 1 & 2, Lock Stock and Two Smoking Barrels etc) and Jude law (Dicky is one of the original embers of Guy Richie’s Punchbowl Band-The Punchbowl, Mayfair); Piers Morgan-(The Hansom Cab, Kensington); Anya Hindmarsh, (The Star, Belgravia, re-branded The Bag and Bottle); He plays regularly for Stella McCartney and friends: Cameron Diaz, Gwyneth Paltro, Gwen Stefani, Cheryl Cole, Liv Tyler, Kate Moss and Ringo Star-The Cow, Notting Hill/The Royal Institute, Mayfair.